MaximianPopa/signal_project/README.md

 ## About Week 4
 - The Code coverage documentation, Unit test verification and the UML class diagram for week four is in [week4 folder](./week4)

+## About Week 6
+- Unit test verification and demonstration for week six is in [week6 folder](./week6)